 1. Home Based Small Scale Business Scheme

-- The business must not cause any nuisance/disturbance to the neighbourhood.
+- The business must not cause any nuisance/disturbance in the neighbourhood.
 This rule spells out prohibitions that a home based business cannot cause any noise, odor, smoke, chemical waste, dust and litter to the neighbourhood.

-- Business owners cannot hire any staff for their home based business.
+- Business owners cannot hire any staff for their home-based business.
 This rule is clear – employment of any staff or workers who are non-residents are prohibited.
 Business owners can always involve their family members to run their business.